-Appendix B. Receiving service for non-VMSES envelopes
+Appendix C. Receiving service for non-VMSES/E envelopes

-This appendix describes how to receive service for non-VMSES envelopes.
-The procedures in the main sections of this book cannot be used for applying non-VMSES service, so you should refer to the documentation that comes with the envelope and to this topic.
+This topic describes how to receive service for non-VMSES/E envelopes.
+The procedures in the main sections of this book cannot be used for applying non-VMSES/E service, so you should refer to the documentation that comes with the envelope and to this topic.

-1. Determine whether the service files are in VMSES or non-VMSES format.
+1. Determine whether the service files are in VMSES/E or non-VMSES/E format.